kavyaaa-1/Flipkart-Grid---Hackapotamus/README.md

 ### Problem Statement: Personalized Product Recommendations

-The aim is to enhance user experience by implementing a personalized product ranking system.
+Team Hackapotamous aims to enhance the user experience by implementing a personalized product ranking system.
+This project is built as a part of the Flipkart GRiD 5.0.
-Your task is to develop an algorithm or model that can generate accurate and relevant product rankings for individual users.
-The ranking system should consider factors such as user preferences, past interactions, product popularity, and user similarity.
-It should be able to predict the most suitable products for a user based on their unique characteristics and preferences.
+We developed an algorithm or model that can generate accurate and relevant product rankings for individual users, using KNN algorithm and the cosine similarity metric.
+The ranking system considers factors such as user preferences, past interactions.
+It predicts the most suitable products for a user based on their unique characteristics and preferences.

+Motivation:
+With online shopping and e-commerce becoming an integral part of our day-to-day life, it is time that Artificial Intelligence take root into the experience of online shopping.

 ![Screenshot (1959)](https://github.com/kavyaaa-1/Flipkart-Grid---Hackapotamus/assets/71927950/2bb4b5b5-c4a2-4f5e-80ed-c30a66f32bf6)